lcserny/go-videosmover/README.md

     * `allowedMIMETypes` list of MIME types considered proper videos
     * `allowedSubtitleExtensions` list of subtitle extensions used when deciding what subs to move with the videos
 2. from root of project `cd cmd/commander && go install` NOTE (windows): add `-ldflags="-H windowsgui"`
-3. *OPTIONAL*: for the TMDB online API search to work you need to set `TMDB_API_KEY` environment variable
+3. *OPTIONAL*: for the TMDB online API search to work you need to set `tmdbApiKey` config property to your API key
 4. execute actions on built app

 ### Cache Server